-- When you click on the “Create” option, you have to click on a restore date and time.
-Your system will be restored and this issue will be resolved.
-If this method does not solve the problem of your computer then you have to follow more methods given below.
+- When you click the “Create” option, you must click on a restore date and time.
+Your system will be restored, and this issue will be resolved.
+If this method does not solve your computer’s problem, then you have to follow more methods given below.

 Method 2: Repair the Registry Entries

 Windows is one of the most popular operating systems in the world.
-Millions of people use it on a daily basis to power their laptops, desktops, and even servers.
+Millions of people use it daily to power their laptops, desktops, and servers.
 However, there may be times when Windows experiences problems with its installations.
 Windows errors can be frustrating and time-consuming to diagnose and fix.